bclonan/BClonanResume/docs/projects/featured.md

 #### **Description**

-_Xyz Leads is the leading 'All-in-One' platform for building and maintaining a online presence for your small business.
-There is no learning curve with xyz leads and you can immediately start producing content, and building websites with no experience necessary._
+_The next Iteration of the xyz leads platform consists of a supercharged list of tools aimed at delivering everything one needs to market, sell, collaborate, and deliver online._

 #### **Features**

-- Website Builder
+- Funnels
-- Email Builder
+- Bots
-- Smart Forms
+- Motion Forms
+- CMS Everything
+- Site Widgets
+- Collaborate
+- Organize
+- Monetize
-- Data Management
+- Integrations
-- Image Creation
+- Multi Platform
-- Leads Data Capture Bookmarklet

 #### **Stack**